 It is one of the best examples of “Manueline style” architecture, which was essentially made up by King Manuel I. He blended his favorite architectural styles – including Late Gothic, Mudéjar, Italian, and more – into his own ornate style.

-You can visit the main chapel (where you'll find the tomb of navigator Vasco da Gama) for free, and/or visit the monastery itself for 7 Euro.
+You can visit the main chapel (where you'll find the tomb of navigator Vasco da Gama) for free, and/or visit the monastery itself for a fee (pre-book a ticket here).

 After the monastery, head for the riverfront and the Padrão dos Descobrimentos, or Monument of the Discoveries.
 The current monument was completed in 1960, and celebrates the Portuguese Age of Exploration during the 15th and 16th centuries.

-From the Monument of the Discoveries, you can walk along the Tagus to the Torre de Belem.
+From the Monument of the Discoveries, you can walk along the Tagus to the Torre de Belem, or Belem Tower.

 Another example of Manueline architecture that survived the Lisbon Earthquake, Belém Tower used to guard the entrance to Lisbon's harbor, and would have been the last part of Portugal many sailors and navigators saw as they set out on their voyages of discovery.